 - Technology costs – you may need to purchase tools to manage data quality or to document your metadata

 It is imperative that you build a business case for data governance so you can demonstrate the work you are doing it adding value.
 Unless there’s a return on investment, don’t kick off a data governance program.

 Still have questions?
 Want to learn more about Data Quality, Data Maturity, or the bigger picture of Data Governance?
 Not sure if your company is even ready for Data Governance in the first place?
 Cognopia is here to help.

 With free Data Maturity assessments and a range of bespoke consulting services, Cognopia’s team of Data Governance experts will help you craft a bulletproof Data Strategy unique to your organisation’s needs.
-Schedule a chat here and find out what Cognopia can do for you.
+Drop us a note below and find out what Cognopia can do for you.